-A common reason for High CPU usage in Windows computers is due to default tendency of apps to start up with the computer keep running in the background, even when they are not being used.
+A common reason for High CPU usage in Windows computers is due to default tendency of certain resource intensive apps to start up with the computer and keep running in the background, even when they are not being used.

-Apart from this High CPU usage on a Windows computer can also be caused due to heightened activity of certain Windows Services, outdated drivers, corrupted system files, presence of virus/malware and other reasons.
+Apart from this High CPU usage can be caused due to heightened activity of certain Windows Services, outdated drivers, corrupted system files, presence of virus/malware and a variety of other reasons.

 High CPU Usage in Windows 11/10